 All housing is subject to The Housing Act 2004 and this includes HMOs.
 The act is enforced by the Local Housing Authority which in most cases will be the Local Council Housing Department.
 Also it important to understand that other pieces of fire safety legislation can be applied to HMOs.

-Fire Safety in new and altered HMO’s flats and maisonettes, is subject to the Building Regulations and the guidance can be found on my page on Fire Safety in New, Extended or Altered Buildings.
+Fire Safety in new and altered HMOs, blocks of flats and maisonettes, is subject to the Building Regulations and the guidance can be found on Fire Safety in New, Extended or Altered Buildings.

 Fire Safety Guidance for England and Wales